super-reality/sr-legacy-electron-client/README.md

 2. Submit PR, merge into `develop`

 Try to keep `develop` in a buildable and runnable state.
-We use [commitzen](https://commitizen.github.io/cz-cli/) to enforce commits format, You can use `npx cz` or `npm run commit` to create a new valid commit.
+We use [commitzen](https://commitizen.github.io/cz-cli/) to enforce commits format, You can use `npx cz` to create a new valid commit.

 Merging to `master` triggers automatic version bump.